ansys/pyscadeone/doc/source/api/language/operator/diagram.rst

 .. autoclass:: GroupOperation

-Wire and Connections
+Wire and connections
 --------------------

 .. autoclass:: Wire

 .. autoclass:: Connection

-Def-by-case Blocks
+Def-by-case blocks
 ------------------

 The **def-by-case** blocks gather the graphical version of then state machine and